blockwatch-cc/tzgo/README.md

 When new Tezos protocols are proposed and later deployed we will upgrade TzGo to support new features as soon as practically feasible and as demand for such features exists.
 For example, we don't fully support Sapling and Lazy Storage updates yet but will add support in the future as usage of these features becomes more widespread.

-TzGo used to be read-only until v0.11, i.e. you could use it to access Tezos on-chain data, but you could not send transations.
-Starting with v0.11.1 we have started adding transaction serialization, signing and broadcast support.
-We make sure all types and interfaces are engineered to be easily composable and non-opinionated, we export all low level types/functions that we use to build more complex, higher level functionality so that you're applications are not limited by the choices we make at the upper levels.
+TzGo used to be read-only until v0.11, i.e. you could use it to access Tezos on-chain data, but you could not send transactions.
+Starting with v0.11.1 we have added transaction serialization, signing and broadcast support.

 ### Usage